RECONSTRUCTION OF SENTENCES

 (Q) if he had to do well,

-(R) by the strict letters of
+(R) by the strict letters of the law

 (S) cannot afford